In-Situ Engineering of the Anisotropic Rabi Model in Circuit QED: Introduction

-These non-RWA effects have been observed in various strongly driven systems~\citep{Ashhab2007,Ballester2012,Deng2015,Yoshihara2017} and have been leveraged for applications such as ultrafast, high-fidelity geometric quantum gates robust against decoherence \citep{Chen2022}.
+These non-RWA effects have been observed in various strongly driven systems~\citep{Ashhab2007,FornDiaz2010,Ballester2012,Deng2015,Yoshihara2017} and have been leveraged for applications such as ultrafast, high-fidelity geometric quantum gates robust against decoherence~\citep{Chen2022}.
 Furthermore, parametric modulation of qubit-cavity coupling has been used to engineer both red-sideband (JC-like)~\citep{Beaudoin2012,Strand2013,Wang2019} and blue-sideband (AJC-like) interactions~\citep{Wallraff2007,Leek2009,Novikov2015,Lu2017}, with the latter acting as a coherent two-photon pump.
 Emulation of these models in systems like modulated qutrits~\citep{Dodonov2019} and the demonstration of pure AJC effects in dipole-dipole coupling~\citep{Wang2017} further highlight the broad relevance of these interactions.
 Recent studies show that the AJC model with squeezed light exhibits distinct photon statistics and enhanced entanglement~\citep{Mayero2024}, while switching between JC and AJC dynamics can control quantum revivals~\citep{Lara2005}.

 A crucial observation is that all these phenomena result from the combined action of both JC and AJC interaction channels.
 In conventional circuit QED architectures with purely capacitive or inductive coupling, the AJC terms remain inherently weak compared to the dominant JC channel under the RWA.
-While parametric modulation can selectively enhance one channel, it requires external driving and operates effectively only when modulated at specific frequencies.
-This raises a fundamental question: is it possible to statically engineer the bare light--matter interaction itself---without time-dependent modulation---to cleanly isolate or balance these fundamental interaction channels?
+While parametric modulation can selectively enhance one channel, it requires strong external driving and operates effectively only when modulated at specific frequencies.
+This raises a fundamental question: is it possible to achieve in-situ control over the relative strengths of the JC and AJC terms, allowing one to dynamically switch between interaction regimes on demand?